 3 Credits Students study classic frameworks as well as new developments that have shaped the field of Native American Studies.
 They explore the perspectives of Native American scholars, writers, artists, and activists, and how they have addressed a range of issues impacting Native American communities through their work.
 Students produce an original research project that engages with the themes of the course.
+Course Fee.

-Prerequisites: Any 200- or 300-level NAS course
+Prerequisites: Any NAS course and junior standing